 Encourage synchronisation of horse and human

-Dynamic case progression and ongoing diagnosis
+Dynamic case progression using formulation rather than diagnosis

 Maintain continuous high standard by